rbaezc/alsacuiframework/README.md

 Then to be able to compile the files you need to run the next command (for each new file):
 -- npm run scss

+Then everytime you modify a sass file, the css file will get modified also with the new css compiled version.